GeoNode/dev-workshop/slides/api-permissions/index.md

 # Permissions and APIs

-In this chapter we will add some more advanced logic like permissins and APIs.
+In this chapter we will add some more advanced logic like permissions and APIs.

 The permissions in GeoNode are managed with django-guardian, a library which allow to set object level permissions (django has table level authorization).